intuinno/academic-homepage/content/post/soft-evolution.md

 authors = ["Deokgun Park"]

 tags = ["agi","research"]
 summary = "The first evolution mechanism was based on the DNA.
 The second evolution mechanism was based on the brain.
-The third  evolution mechanism will be based on cybernetics"
+The third  evolution mechanism will be based on algorithms"

 [header]
 image = ""